pingforhelp/BCA/Docs/Computer Sci/Unit-1_C.md

 * Identifiers has the name suggest help us to identify data and other object in the programme.
 * Identifiers are basically the names given to programme elements such as variables, functions etc.

-# Rules for naming- Identifiers names
+# Rules for naming, Identifiers names
 Some rules have to be followed by using Identifiers.
 They are as followed:
 - It can't included any special characters like (#, *, ?, ...) etc.
 - Except the underscore `_`